liferay/liferay-docs/develop/tutorials/articles/liferay-faces/17-using-predestroy-and-bridgepredestroy-annotations-with-liferay-faces-bridge.markdown

 # Using PreDestroy and BridgePreDestroy Annotations with Liferay Faces Bridge

-For this tutorial, you'll learn about the`PreDestroy` and `BridgePreDestroy` annotations and background to why they are used.
+For this tutorial, you'll learn about the`PreDestroy` and `BridgePreDestroy` annotations and how to use them.

-When JSF developers want to perform cleanup on managed-beans before they are destroyed, they typically annotate a method inside the bean with the `@PreDestroy` annotation.
-However, section 6.8.1 of the JSR 329 standard discusses the need for the `@BridgePreDestroy` and `@BridgeRequestScopeAttributeAdded` annotations in the bridge API.
+When JSF developers want to perform cleanup on managed-beans before theyre destroyed, they typically annotate a method inside the bean using the `@PreDestroy` annotation.
+Section 6.8.1 of the JSR 329 standard, however, discusses the need for the `@BridgePreDestroy` and `@BridgeRequestScopeAttributeAdded` annotations in the bridge API.